Charles D. Barrett: Biography

 In March 1942, General Barrett assumed command of the 3rd Marine Brigade, and the following month embarked with the brigade for Samoa, where he welded his command into a fighting unit.
 He was ordered to the United States in September 1942 to assume command of the 3rd Marine Division, then being organized at Camp Elliot, San Diego, California, and was promoted to major general on assuming this command.
 Major General Barrett was the 3rd Marine Division's first commander.

 Early in 1943, he embarked with elements of the 3rd Marine Division for Auckland, New Zealand.
 By August 1943, he had all the major units of his division stationed on Guadalcanal, training intensively for the Bougainville operation.

 On 15 September 1943, General Barrett relinquished command of the 3rd Marine Division; and on 27 September 1943, Major General Barrett replaced Lieutenant General Alexander Vandegrift as the commanding general of the First Marine Amphibious Corps (IMAC) (headquartered on Nouméa, New Caledonia) when Vandegrift was to return to Washington, D.C. to become the 18th Commandant of the Marine Corps.
 In this capacity, he continued with the planning for the assault on Bougainville until his death three weeks later.
 According to official accounts, he was accidentally injured following a cerebral hemorrhage and died on 8 October 1943 at the base hospital.
 General Barrett was buried in the American cemetery in New Caledonia.
 Following the war, he was reinterred in Arlington National Cemetery.

-The General's death has always been somewhat shrouded in mystery, but there is evidence that his death was actually a suicide, committed the day after he was fired as IMAC CG by Admiral Halsey.
+Barrett's death has always been somewhat shrouded in mystery, but there is evidence that his death was actually a suicide, committed the day after he was fired as IMAC CG by Admiral Halsey.
 The general fell out of the second floor window of his residence at Nouméa, and the inquest ruled the death accidental, related to a possible cerebral hemorrhage.
 However, the interior window sill was four feet above the floor, and a chair was found placed next to it which Barrett apparently used as a step to jump out the window.
 The sudden death of General Barrett resulted in Vandegrift's recall to the Pacific to resume command of IMAC.